corespring/mongo-migrator/README.md

 ## Developing
 you'll need to have sbt installed.

-    sbt one-jar # to build a one-jar: sbt compile # to compile
+    sbt assembly # to build an all in one jar sbt compile # to compile